isc-projects/kea/doc/sphinx/arm/ext-radius.rst

   synchronization process at the startup of an HA node does not trigger a RADIUS accounting request, regardless of the value of this flag.

+- The ``max-pending-requests'' positive integer value limits the number of pending RADIUS requests, the value 0 means no limit.
+It is supported only by the access service, its default is 0 (can change to e.g. 64?).

 For example, to specify a single access server available on localhost that uses ``"xyz123"`` as a secret, and tell Kea to send three additional attributes (``User-Password``, ``Connect-Info``, and ``Configuration-Token``),